1. Will I have to pay any course tuition fees?

 4. How long does it take to process my application?

-Provided you give us all the right information, we can process your bursary application within 28 days.
+Provided you give us all the right information and evidence, we aim to process applications within 28 days.
+Students are advised that at peak application times these targets are not guaranteed.

 For HN students, The Student Awards Agency for Scotland (SAAS) takes up to 6 weeks to process funding applications (depending on the time you apply).
 If you do not provide the documents and/or evidence required it will take longer to process.